fprimex/apigen/README.md

 Full options to `zdgen` are shown below in the help output:

 ```
-usage: zdgen [-h] [-out OUTFILE] [-docs DOCDIR] BACKEND
+usage: apigen [-h] [-out OUTFILE] [-docs DOCDIR] FRONTEND BACKEND

 description:
-  Generate Zendesk language bindings directly from documentation located at
+  Generate an API language binding directly from the API's documentation

+  Available frontend APIs are:
+  zendesk - The Zendesk helpdesk REST API
+  tfc     - The Terraform Cloud and Enterprise REST API

-  developer.zendesk.com.
-Available Backends are:
+  Zendesk available Backends are:

-  zdesk   - Python 2 and 3 for use with zdesk.
+  zdesk   - Python for use with zdesk.
 File: zdesk_api.py
+  zdesk.sh- Bourne shell for use with junonia.
+Output: junonia filetree
+  go      - Golang for use with zdesk-go.
+File: zdesk_api.go

+  TFC available Backends are:
+  tfc     - Python for use with tfc.
+File: tfc_api.py
+  tfc.sh  - Bourne shell for use with junonia.
+Output: junonia filetree

+  Other backends:
   listing - Text file listing of all endpoints.
 File: listing.txt

 positional arguments:
+  FRONTEND      API to implement
   BACKEND       Programming language to generate binding for

 optional arguments: